 The assumption in transparent mode is that the two ports are on the same host bus, so the logical unit can move from one port to the other without requiring any changes to the host's view of the device.
 The system manager must ensure that the bus configuration is correct for this mode of failover.
-Transparent failover has been supported by OpenVMS since Version 6.2.
+OpenVMS has supported transparent failover for HSZ controllers since Version 6.2.

-To select transparent failover mode, enter one of the following commands at the HSZ console, depending on your configuration:
+To select transparent failover mode on the HSZ or HSG, enter one of the following commands at the console, depending on your configuration: